Tyler-Huffman/word-counter-ts/README.md

 # React + TypeScript + Vite

+Word counter app made with react/typescript. build tool is vite hosted on vercel.

+User can type or paste text in a text area.
+The left box displays the counts of words, characters, sentences and paragraphs.
+The box on the right displays the four most frequently occuring words along with their counts and percentage of occurance against the total.

+/////

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: